Victoria Bridge, Melbourne

-The Victoria Bridge is a bridge over the Yarra River between Richmond and Hawthorn, Melbourne, Australia.
-It carries Victoria Street across the Yarra.
+The Victoria Bridge is a Warren truss bridge over the Yarra River between Richmond and Hawthorn, Melbourne, Victoria, Australia.
+The bridge carries Victoria Street across the Yarra including vehicular traffic, Melbourne tram route 109, and pedestrians.
+The Main Yarra Trail passes underneath the western abutment of the bridge.

+The bridge was added to the Victorian Heritage Register on 14 June 2007 in recognition of its historical, scientific (technical) and aesthetic significance.

+Description

-The bridge is riveted and welded steel Warren truss bridge.
-It was completed in 1884.
-The bridge was widened in 1890 by the addition of a third line of truss on new piers on the upstream side to carry horse trams.
-In 1915 the bridge was further strengthened to accommodate the extra weight of electric trams and widened to accommodate two cantilever footpaths.
-Further widening and reconditioning of the bridge took place in 1933, including the addition of four new welded trusses.
+Completed in 1884, the bridge is a riveted, wrought iron, Warren truss bridge.
+The bridge was widened in 1890—to accommodate the horse-drawn trolley cars—by extending the double-arched piers and abutments to triple arches and adding a further truss girder on the upstream side.
+Following electrification, in 1915 the bridge was further strengthened to accommodate the extra weight of electric trams and widened to accommodate two cantilever footpaths.
+Further widening and reconditioning of the bridge took place in 1933, including the addition of four new welded trusses and a reinforced concrete bridge platform.

-The bridge is listed on the Victorian Heritage Register.
 The bridge initiated travel and trade between the industrial inner suburbs and the eastern suburbs of Melbourne and stands testimony to the development of the tramway in the city.
-It comprises two Ornamental Tramway Overhead Gantries which were installed in 1916.
-They hold an aesthetic significance because of their early 20th century ornamental design which is hard to find these days.
+It comprises two ornamental tramway overhead gantries which were installed in 1916.
+They hold an aesthetic significance because of their early 20th-century ornamental design.